 The basic shape is taken from a paper model and scaled up to size.

-Paper Ship plans for the General Artigas are available Here and the instructions Here
+free Ship plans for the General Artigas are available Here and the instructions Here

 The scaled up Deck plan used for my model is available Here and the Hull plan Here